 - GPS Info.
 (Latitude, Longitude): 43 54 18.85584N, 074 31 30.62757W

 - Campground Phone: (518) 624-6646

 Campground Map PDF File (632 KB)

 Comprehensive planning and beautiful surroundings, combined with the remoteness of this campground offers a great wilderness experience to the public.
 Forked Lake Campground is located on the east shore of 1248 acre Forked Lake.
 All the campsites offer privacy, some are large and well forested, campsites are accessible by boat and/or trail (not all sites are accessible by trail, some are boat access only), except for three (3) which can accommodate 20 foot RVs.
 The campground offers a variety of recreational opportunities including: Canoeing, boating, and fishing.

-Amenities: 80 campsites, picnic area with tables and fireplaces, pit toilets, boat launch, DEC canoe and boat rentals.
+80 campsites, picnic area with tables and fireplaces, pit toilets, boat launch, firewood sales, DEC canoe and boat rentals.

 The Adirondack Museum at Blue Mountain Lake is located 14 miles east on N.Y.S.
 Route 28 and 30, and features the History of the Adirondack Mountains and the Adirondack Park.
 The village of Long Lake is 7 miles west on N.Y.S.
 Route 28, and offers restaurants.